slackapi/slack-github-action/README.md

 ## Example workflows

-For examples on how to leverage this in your workflows, check out the [example workflows we have][examples] available.
+For examples on how to leverage this Action in workflows, check out [example workflows we have][examples] available.

 ## Sending variables